-1401111at Maintenance Intervats At every oil change interval as indicated by the information display Change engine oil and filter.
-Rotate tires, inspect tire wear and measure tread depth.
+At every oil change interval as indicated by the information display $$ Change engine oil and filter.
+Rotate the tires.
 Perform a multi-point inspection (recommended).
-Inspect the automatic transmission fluid level (if equipped with dipstick).
+Inspect the automatic transmission fluid level.
 Consult your dealer for requirements.
 Inspect the brake pads, rotors, hoses and parking brake.
 Inspect the engine cooling system strength and hoses.
 Inspect the exhaust system and heat shields.
-Inspect rear axle and U-joints.
-Lubricate if equipped with grease fittings.
+Inspect the rear axle and U-joints.